 It’s best to work with a wrongful death lawyer or motorcycle accident lawyer if you are bringing a wrongful death case after the loss of a loved one.
 Your lawyer can help you build a strong case and seek the recovery you need following your loss.
-They can work to show that the defendant owed the victim a duty of care, breached that duty, and caused the accident and the deceased death.
+In addition, they can work to show that the defendant owed the victim a duty of care, breached that duty, and caused the accident and the deceased’s death.

-To have a valid wrongful death claim, there must have been a negligent party in the accident (other than the deceased motorcyclist).
+There must have been a negligent party in the accident other than the deceased motorcyclist to have a valid wrongful death claim.
 The at-fault party is often another motorist that acted carelessly and caused the accident.
 Sometimes, the at-fault party is a government entity or business, depending on the conditions of the accident.

 For a free legal consultation, call 404-400-4000

 Most wrongful death cases, even ones that result from a motorcycle accident, don’t necessarily require that you file a lawsuit and head to court.
 In fact, the law entitles you to file a claim and negotiate for a settlement from there.
 As a result, the majority of wrongful death cases settle out of court.

 However, this doesn’t mean that it’s easy to get financial compensation.
 Our lawyers can help you get the settlement you deserve by:

 - Gathering evidence about the motorcycle accident and how it led to the death of your loved one.

 - Negotiating with the insurance company on your behalf.

 - Taking your claim to court if absolutely necessary.